 While the ‘emancipatory school’ reveals itself in the apparently autonomous ambitions of students and teachers, the ‘conservative school’ hides itself in the mechanism of legitimization of these same ambitions.
 It can therefore happen that indignation, an emphatic manifestation of the critical spirit, becomes a legitimate or even prescribed value, as I have observed in some academies.
 However, this does not eliminate the mechanism of legitimization itself, often tacit and made up of frictions, impediments, micro-censorship, which extend from the school to the labour market.
 The school will naturalize certain values, while hiding at the same time the way in which it legitimise them.
 One of these values is authenticity.

-.
+The school of bell hooks, a black woman who grew up in a segregated, patriarchal environment, is the antithesis of the home: a territory of reinvention outside the bastions of tradition.
 The art and design school goes further and renders reinvention as a rediscovery.
 Here, the insistence is often on the authentic self, on what ‘you and only you’ can do or appreciate.
 By adopting a rhetoric of authenticity, design producers and consumers are promised to ‘become who they are’.

 Starting from this consideration, I would like to address the age-old question of the relationship between art and design.
 I do not wish to resurrect ancient distinctions (commissioned versus independent work, rationality versus intuition…), but I propose to consider the relationship between the design of the self and the design of things.
 Distinguishing the two is no easy task.
 After all, isn’t design a reflexive practice in which, by designing the world, we redesign ourselves?
 And isn’t art the making of artifacts that are partly independent of the person who creates them?